Kami/node-buildbot-github/README.md

-A service which receives webhook events when a comment is added to a pull request and triggers a [Buildbot](http://trac.buildbot.net/) build when a comment with trigger string defined in a config is found.
+A service which receives webhook events when a comment is added to a pull request and triggers a [Buildbot](http://trac.buildbot.net/) build when a comment with trigger string defined in a config is found in a pull request.

 A comment with build status and a link to the build result is added to the pull request when a build has completed.